pdfcpu/pdfcpu/create/create_general.md

 <br>

-## Page Margin And Padding
+## Margin And Padding

-Let's add page margin and padding..<br>
+Let's add margin and padding to the content region..<br>
-We define the global margin and padding elements which serve as default margin and padding for all pages:
+We define the global margin and padding elements which serve as default margin and padding for all content regions:

 <p align="center">
  <img style="border-color:silver" border="1" src="resources/g3shot.png" width="250"><br>